denismerigoux/GPU-tracking/docs/index.md

 The main metric for our experiment is the wall-clock time used to update the bounding box for one new frame, averaged over all 189 frames of the video (except the first one, where many data structures are set up).

-The input consists in a video of 189 frames showing Charlie Chaplin walking across the screen, with a fullHD resolution (1920x1080).
+The input consists in a video of 189 frames showing Charlie Chaplin walking across the screen, with a 4K resolution (2160x3840).

 ### Parallel program time breakdown